Green Mountain elects former Fortune Brands CEO Wesley as chairman

-(Reuters) - Green Mountain Coffee Roasters Inc GMCR.O elected former Fortune Brands Inc Chief Executive Norman Wesley as chairman of its board and David Mackay as an independent director, expanding its board to 10 members.
+Dec 18 (Reuters) - Green Mountain Coffee Roasters Inc elected former Fortune Brands Inc Chief Executive Norman Wesley as chairman of its board and David Mackay as an independent director, expanding its board to 10 members.

 Wesley had been serving as an independent director on the Green Mountain board since August.